contactandyc/another-c-library/6_macros.md

 }
 ```

-The first pass will look like...
+The first pass will look like:
 ```c
 #include <stdio.h>